Kilogram: Redefinition based on fundamental constants

 The replacement of the International Prototype of the Kilogram (IPK) as the primary standard was motivated by evidence accumulated over a long period of time that the mass of the IPK and its replicas had been changing; the IPK had diverged from its replicas by approximately 50 micrograms since their manufacture late in the 19th century.
 This led to several competing efforts to develop measurement technology precise enough to warrant replacing the kilogram artefact with a definition based directly on physical fundamental constants.
-Physical standard masses such as the IPK and its replicas still serve as secondary standards.

-The International Committee for Weights and Measures (CIPM) approved a redefinition of the SI base units in November 2018 that defines the kilogram by defining the Planck constant to be exactly 6.62607015×10^−34 kg⋅m^{2}⋅s^{−1}, effectively defining the kilogram in terms of the second and the metre.
-The new definition took effect on May 20, 2019.
+The International Committee for Weights and Measures (CIPM) approved a revision in November 2018 that defines the kilogram by defining the Planck constant to be exactly 6.62607015×10^−34 kg⋅m^{2}⋅s^{−1}, effectively defining the kilogram in terms of the second and the metre.
+The new definition took effect on 20 May 2019.

 Prior to the redefinition, the kilogram and several other SI units based on the kilogram were defined by a man-made metal artifact: the Kilogramme des Archives from 1799 to 1889, and the IPK from 1889 to 2019.

 In 1960, the metre, previously similarly having been defined with reference to a single platinum-iridium bar with two marks on it, was redefined in terms of an invariant physical constant (the wavelength of a particular emission of light emitted by krypton, and later the speed of light) so that the standard can be independently reproduced in different laboratories by following a written specification.

-At the 94th Meeting of the International Committee for Weights and Measures (CIPM) in 2005, it was recommended that the same be done with the kilogram.
+At the 94th Meeting of the CIPM in 2005, it was recommended that the same be done with the kilogram.